Mary of Hungary (governor of the Netherlands): Life with Louis

 Mary travelled to Hungary in June 1521, two and a half years after Emperor Maximilian's death.
 She was anointed and crowned queen of Hungary by Simon Erdődy, Bishop of Zagreb, in Székesfehérvár on 11 December 1521.
 The queen's coronation was followed by brilliant festivities.
 The royal marriage was blessed on 13 January 1522 in Buda.
 Mary's anointment and coronation as queen of Bohemia took place on 1 June 1522.

 Mary and Louis fell in love when they were reunited.
-At first, Queen Mary had no influence over politics of Hungary and Bohemia because of her youth.
+At first, Queen Mary had no influence over the politics of Hungary and Bohemia because of her youth.
 Her court was replete with Germans and Dutch, who formed a base for the interests of the House of Habsburg.
 By 1524 Mary negotiated significant authority and influence for herself.
 In 1525, she took control over one powerful political faction and neutralised another.
 Austria's ambassador, Andrea de Borgo, was appointed by the Queen herself.

 During her tenure as queen of Hungary, Mary attracted the interest of Martin Luther, who dedicated four psalms to her in 1526.
 Despite her brother Ferdinand's strong disapproval, Luther's teachings held great appeal for Mary during her marriage and even more for her sister Isabella and her brother-in-law King Christian II of Denmark.
 Mary turned away from his teachings mostly because of pressure from Ferdinand.
 Her trusted court preacher, Johann Henckel, is also considered responsible for Mary's return to orthodox Catholicism.
 The return was lukewarm, but historian Helmut Georg Koenigsberger considers Mary's reputation for sympathy with Lutheranism to be "much-exaggerated".

 Louis and Mary spent their free time riding and hunting in the open country near the palace.
 They tried unsuccessfully to mobilize the Hungarian nobility against the imminent Ottoman invasion.
 Mary tried to cooperate with her brother Ferdinand in organizing a Hungarian defence against the Ottoman Empire, while at the same time consolidating Habsburg influence.
 She was much more vigorous and spiritually stronger than Louis – the Hungarians realized this themselves and criticized their king – but the fact she relied on non-Hungarian advisors cost her sympathy.
 Alfred Kohler opines that their defence project failed because of Louis's lack of competence.

 Louis had inherited the crown of a country whose noblemen were fighting among themselves and against the peasantry.
 Hungary was deeply divided when, by the end of 1525, it became clear that the Ottoman Sultan Suleiman the Magnificent was planning to invade.